oyvindberg/typo/site-in/patterns/multi-repo.md

 For instance you may prefer that your repositories coordinate multiple tables.

 And that's more than fair - Often you need to coordinate multiple tables in a transaction.
-The only snag is that typo does not have the knowledge to write that code for you.
+The only snag is that Typo does not have the knowledge to write that code for you.

 ### So you write code yourself

 Enter the multi-repo pattern!

-Here you take low-level typo repositories as parameters, and you write the higher-level flow yourself.
+Here you take low-level Typo repositories as parameters, and you write the higher-level flow yourself.

-You still get huge benefits from using typo in this case:
+You still get huge benefits from using Typo in this case:

 - All of this is typesafe
 - You get perfect auto-complete from your IDE